DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 system.
 If one get a library error, the code gives a URL for where each library can be downloaded.

-Them move on to the main sketch in TC4_0.
+Then move on to the main sketch in TC4_0.

 For the Metro M4 board with the SAMD51 processor, it is also recommended to select the 'Fastest' compile speed option on the Arduino IDE.
 This is located at: Tools > Optimize > Fastest, and is